stat-20/stat-20-website/content/syllabus.md

 ---
 title: "Syllabus"
-subtitle: "Welcome to the Age of Data, where information is all around us, helping us live happier, healthier lives.
-Or does it?
-Do we know yet if cell phones cause cancer?
-Have we come to a decision on whether we should be eating lots of meat or none at all to stay healthy?
-Despite all of this information, it can be challenging to turn it into the knowledge from which we can make sound decisions.
-Statistics is the field that aims to bridge this gap between information and knowledge."
 description: The goals and policies of Stat-20
 draft: false
 layout: single
 show_title_as_headline: true
 ---

+Welcome to the Age of Data, where information is all around us, helping us live happier, healthier lives.
+Or does it?
+Do we know yet if cell phones cause cancer?
+Have we come to a decision on whether we should be eating lots of meat or none at all to stay healthy?
+Despite all of this information, it can be challenging to turn it into the knowledge from which we can make sound decisions.
+Statistics is the field that aims to bridge this gap between information and knowledge.

 ## Topics

-This course is an application-oriented introduction to statistical modeling and inference.
-The topics that we'll be covering include:
+**The primary goal of this course is for you to be able to critique and construct arguments using data**.
+The course is application-oriented introduction to statistical modeling and inference that spans a range of topics including:

-- Study design
 - Descriptive statistics
 - Data visualization
 - Probability and random variable notation
-- Sampling distributions
+- Study design
-- Point and interval estimates
+- Point and interval estimation
 - Hypothesis tests
 - Resampling procedures
 - Multiple linear regression